SoftwareEngineeringToolDemos/Archie-Smart-IDE/README.md

 In this repository, for Archie-Smart-IDE you will find:
 + :white_check_mark: [Source code](https://github.com/ArchieProject/Archie-Smart-IDE)
 + :x: The original tool (not available)
++ :x: Binaries

 This repository was constructed by [Ankit Bhandari](https://github.com/Ankit491) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).

+## Attribution

 Thanks to Mehdi Mirakhorli and 	Jane Cleland-Huang for their help in establishing this repository.